EaP Think Tank Network

 Ukrainian communities (hromadas) have experienced the war in very different ways.
 Yet their ability to recover depends on one critical factor: absorption capacity.

-This report by the Institute of Annalytics and Advocacy (IAA) examines how well communities can attract, manage, and use resources for recovery and development.
+This policy brief by the Institute of Annalytics and Advocacy (IAA) examines how well communities can attract, manage, and use resources for recovery and development.
 Based on a study of 25 de-occupied hromadas in Kyiv, Sumy, Kharkiv, and Chernihiv regions, this study analyzes their recovery experience, current capacities, and key obstacles.

 The paper offers practical recommendations to strengthen local absorption capacity - a vital condition for effective reconstruction, new investment, and a faster return to normal life.

-Read the full report here.
+Read the full publication here.

 Publications